Typical employee annual leave entitlements in the UK

 What is contractual holiday entitlement?

 The number of paid holidays through contractual leave can vary based on several factors, such as the employment contract, industry norms, and company policies.
-But, ultimately you have the freedom to decide how much holiday you offer your employees.
+But ultimately you have the freedom to decide how much holiday you offer your employees.

 It can also either be paid leave or unpaid leave and some businesses even offer unlimited paid holidays.

-Plus, by going beyond the statutory minimum of 5.6 weeks of holiday pay per year and offering additional days of annual leave, bank holidays, or other holiday-related benefits, you’ll attract and retain top talent and create a more productive and engaged workforce.
+By going beyond the statutory minimum of 5.6 weeks of holiday pay per year and offering additional days of annual leave, bank holidays, or other holiday-related benefits, you’ll attract and retain top talent and create a more productive and engaged workforce.

-If any of your employees have any unused holiday, they may be able to carry over up to 1.6 weeks of leave to the next holiday year, as long as you have a written agreement on this.
+If any of your employees have unused holiday, they may be able to carry over up to 1.6 weeks of leave to the next holiday year, as long as you have a written agreement on this.

 However, you should provide your employees with a fair chance to take their leave or encourage them to do so.
 You should also inform your staff of the potential risks of losing their annual leave entitlement at the end of the holiday year.